EmKaaaM/python-intermediate-inflammation/README.md

 - Create an issue [here](https://github.com/EmKaaaM/python-intermediate-inflammation/issues)
 - Please open an issue if you spot any problems

+## Credits

+- Thanks to me for working on this!
 ## License

 + This source code is protected under international copyright law.
 All rights reserved and protected by the copyright holders.